-In the beginning of 2008 the data import and export possibility was added to the Online banking of Latvijas Krājbanka.
-The data import insures client a possibility to import one or several payment orders in the Online banking at once, which were initially performed by the client in his/her accounting of financial data processing programme.
+At the beginning of 2008 the data import and export capability was added to the Online banking of Latvijas Krājbanka's Online banking service.
+Data import provides clients with an opportunity to import one or several payment orders in the Online banking at once.
+Initially these orders were performed by the client in his/her accounting of financial data processing programme.

-Starting with November 1st Latvijas Krājbanka service Mobile banking are available for all the clients of Bite Latvija.
-Until now the Mobile banking was available for the clients of mobile communication operators LMT and TELE2.
+Since 1 November 2008, Latvijas Krājbanka service Mobile banking has been available for all clients of Bite Latvija.
+Until now the Mobile banking was only available to the clients of mobile communication operators LMT and TELE2.

-Besides the range of products offered by Latvijas Krājbanka was supplemented with novelties - deposit 4more, VISA consumption credit card "Dižkarte", Maestro card "Duets" issued for savings account, MasterCard Mass "Celebration card", credit card "Chocolate card", which is attached to the current account, and with the first new cards of the Aphorism cards series VISA Electron, VISA Business un Master Card Business.
+Apart from that, the range of products offered by Latvijas Krājbanka was supplemented with innovations - deposit Amore, VISA consumption credit card "Dižkarte" (Grand Card), the Maestro card "Duets" (Duet) issued for savings account, MasterCard Mass "Svētku karte" (Celebration card), credit card "Šokolādes karte" (Chocolate card), which is attached to the current account, as well as the first new cards of the Aphorism cards series VISA Electron, VISA Business un Master Card Business.

-The quality of services offered by Latvijas Krājbanka was admitted by one of the biggest European banks Deutsche Bank, which has positively evaluated processing quality of Latvijas Krājbanka outgoing payments and awarded the bank an annual prize "Deutsche Bank's STP Excellence Award", thus certifying the professionalism of the Latvijas Krājbanka experts and the quality of the bank's technologies.
+The quality of services offered by Latvijas Krājbanka was appraised by one of the biggest European banks Deutsche Bank, which has positively evaluated the processing quality of Latvijas Krājbanka outgoing payments and awarded the Bank an annual prize "Deutsche Bank's STP Excellence Award", thus certifying the professionalism of the Latvijas Krājbanka experts and the quality of the Bank's technologies.